fiolino/commons/README.md

 # commons
-Base classes for Search access layer
+Base classes for Search access layer, and a lot of utility classes for MethodHandle manipulation.

+See package org.fiolino.common.reflection for the most interesting stuff.